 What is I-ching (Book of Changes)?

-I-ching or the Book of Changes is an ancient divination book aiming at the use of Chinese emperors and princes.
+I-ching or the Book of Changes is an ancient divination book used by the Chinese emperors and princes.

 It consists of 64 short essays on the lineal figures named hexagrams.

-Each hexagram is made of six yin and/or yang lines as shown below:
+Each hexagram is made of six yin and/or yang lines as shown in the example below:

 _____ Hexagram 54 - Kuei Mei / The Marrying Maiden